filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 # Multisig wallet

-A multisig (multi-signature) wallet refers to a wallet that requires multiple keys to authorize a `FIL` transactions.
+A multi-signature (multisig) wallet refers to a wallet that requires multiple keys to authorize a `FIL` transactions.

 ## Create a multsig wallet